 The first recycling challenge is to separate the high strength carbon fibres from the matrix.

 Recycling company ELG Carbon Fibre, Magma Structures’ partner in a new JEC award winning lightweight carbon fibre rail carriage bogie venture, has created a novel process to recover the high strength materials.

 Since 2009 the company has been recycling carbon fibre by burning off the polymers.
 In its recently expanded UK facility, the ELG process reuses the extracted carbon fibre by forming it into cloth and mats, that can then be handled by a variety of production processes similar to those used in the first cycle.
 It is this material that Magma Structures is using in the new lightweight railway carriage bogie.

 Global carbon fibre demand is estimated to increase to 180,000 tonnes by 2021.
 The use of recycled carbon fibre as part of global production helps mitigate increased demand and supply capacity risk, providing significant additional carbon fibre tonnage from existing production capacity.
 This carbon fibre waste can be recovered and converted to new products, using less than 10% off the energy required to produce the original carbon fibre and fulfilling legislative and sustainability targets.

 “Carbon fibre composite products diverted from landfill, with their fibres efficiently recycled, opens the gates for the use of recycled carbon fibre in cars and dozens of other large-scale applications.”

-Andrew Shaw, Magma Structures.
+Andy Shaw, Magma Structures.

 Carbon fibre still costs substantially more than most metals on a cost per kg basis, although this cost difference is greatly reduced, or in some cases nullified, when applied to the final as-built structure.
 Cheaper recycled material will obviously help to lower the economic change-over point.